• Home

 For the gnudi:

-• 1 15-ounce can of pumpkin purée
+• 1/2 of a 15-ounce can of pumpkin purée 7.5 ounces

-• 8 ounces spinach or another dark leafy green
+• 8 ounces frozen spinach

 • 1 teaspoon Diamond Crystal kosher salt plus more for boiling the gnudi